Mickeyoyo/phishing_detector.py/README.md

 ## Features

-* imple User Interface: Built using Streamlit, providing an easy-to-use web application.
+* Simple User Interface: Built using Streamlit, providing an easy-to-use web application.
-* Keyword Analysis: etects phishing attempts by identifying a predefined list of suspicious keywords within the email content.
+* Keyword Analysis: Detects phishing attempts by identifying a predefined list of suspicious keywords within the email content.
 * Clear Verdict: Provides a straightforward "Phishing" or "Safe" classification.
 * Keyword Explanation: When an email is flagged as potential phishing, the application displays the keywords that triggered the classification.

 ## How to Use

-1. Ensure you have Python installed on your system.
+1. Ensure you have Python and streamlit installed on your system.
 2. Install the necessary library:
     ```bash
     pip install streamlit